Bucks County, Pennsylvania

 Bensalem by the numbers — the most data-rich community in Brian's territory

 • Bensalem is the most populous municipality in Bucks County and the ninth-most populated in all of Pennsylvania, with over 62,700 residents across 21 square miles.
-That scale creates a self-contained community with the full range of amenities, services, employers, and housing types that smaller suburban communities require you to travel for.
+That scale creates a highly self-contained community with a broad range of amenities, services, employers, transportation options, and housing types that many smaller suburban communities do not offer within the same footprint.

-• Benjamin Franklin visited Bensalem regularly to see his daughter, and local tradition holds that it was during one of these trips in 1752 that he conducted his famous kite-and-lightning experiment — though the broader historical consensus places it closer to Philadelphia.
-Whether or not the experiment happened here, Franklin's connection to Bensalem is documented and reflects the township's early significance in colonial Pennsylvania life.
+• Benjamin Franklin visited Bensalem regularly to see his daughter, and local tradition holds that it was during one of these visits in 1752 that he conducted his famous kite-and-lightning experiment — though broader historical consensus places it closer to Philadelphia.
+Whether or not the experiment occurred here, Franklin's connection to Bensalem is documented and reflects the township's longstanding place in early Pennsylvania history.

 • Bensalem is bounded on three sides by water — the Delaware River to the east, Neshaminy Creek to the northeast, and Poquessing Creek to the west.
-These natural boundaries have defined the township's character and limited its expansion, concentrating development within a well-defined geographic footprint that gives Bensalem a sense of place unusual for a community of its population density.
+These natural boundaries have helped shape the township's development pattern and geographic identity over time.

-• The construction of I-95 in the 1960s transformed Bensalem from a farming community into a major suburban hub.
-Street Road evolved from a two-lane country road into one of the busiest commercial corridors in Lower Bucks County, and the township's population grew dramatically as Philadelphia-area residents discovered the value of a Bucks County address with direct city highway access.
+• The construction of Interstate 95 in the 1960s transformed Bensalem from a farming community into a major suburban hub.
+Street Road evolved from a rural roadway into one of the busiest commercial corridors in Lower Bucks County, and the township's population expanded significantly as development accelerated throughout the region.

-• Wat Mongkoltepmunee — a Thai Buddhist temple on Knights Road — is a replica of a temple in Bangkok and is the only one of its kind in the United States.
-It is one of the most architecturally striking and culturally significant structures in the entire Philadelphia metropolitan region, and it speaks to the genuine diversity that defines modern Bensalem's community fabric.
+• Wat Mongkoltepmunee — a Thai Buddhist temple on Knights Road — is a replica of a temple in Bangkok and one of the most architecturally distinctive religious structures in the Philadelphia metropolitan region.
+It reflects the broad cultural diversity present throughout modern Bensalem.

-Bensalem is the community that connects everything in my territory.
-It borders Northeast Philadelphia directly, sits between Feasterville-Trevose to the north and the Delaware River to the east, and gives buyers a genuine Bucks County address at a price that consistently outperforms what you get for the same money anywhere else in the corridor.
+Bensalem is one of the central connector communities within my service territory.
+It borders Northeast Philadelphia directly, sits between Feasterville-Trevose to the north and the Delaware River to the east, and provides a Bucks County location with direct regional access and a wide range of housing options.

 Brian Lanoza · PA License RS279853 · Century 21 Advantage Gold